 If you see that your child might play with some toys later, separate them and keep them away for a while.
 If they miss it and ask for it give it to them.
 IF they haven’t asked or mentioned it in few months I would donate those toys as well.

-9. Never get upset, angry or show negative feelings.
+Do not get angry or show negative feelings.
 Understand that it’s a hard task for children to separate with some of the things they love.
 Some kids take it easier and some not as much.
 If needed take this process slow and with big patience (and a big smile would help too) and remember to put yourself in their shoes.

 We have a rule for birthdays and holidays where parents give presents for holidays and grandparents for birthdays.
 This way kids don’t end up getting multiple things on a single occasion.